Skip to main content

 Kobalt KST 2580-06

 If you’re looking for the power of a gas string trimmer without the fumes, racket, and weight, then the Kobalt 80-volt is the one for you.
-While all of the weed wackers we tested cut through most reasonable underbrush, the Kobalt electric string trimmer is one of the few that cut through everything in one pass.
+While all of the best weed wackers we tested cut through most reasonable underbrush, the Kobalt electric string trimmer is one of the few that cut through everything in one pass.
 Long grass, bittersweet vines, small saplings, even bamboo—it shredded it all.

-All that power and the massive 80-volt battery that drives it don’t seem to come with additional weight or balance problems.
+All that power and the massive 80-volt battery that drives it doesn’t seem to come with additional weight or balance problems.
 At just over 11 pounds, the Kobalt 80-volt string trimmer is right in line with the rest of the lawn care tools we tested.
 In terms of balance, it is easy enough to get in and around objects while keeping a level cutting height.
 It is also maneuverable enough to turn on its side to edge around driveways or walkways, making it a great choice for landscaping pros and novices alike.

 This said, this is a large weed wacker, not meant for tight spaces, so if most of your work involves tight quarters, then you may want to choose a smaller option.
-If you’ve got a lot of area to cover, however, then the Kobalt 80-volt string trimmer is a great choice at a solid price.
+If you’ve got a lot of areas to cover, however, then the Kobalt 80-volt string trimmer is a great choice at a solid price.

 Pros